Tsora-Pop/leingwa-de-ard/README.md

-# leingwa-de-erd
+# leingwa-de-ard
-leingwa de erd, or in English: The Language of Earth, is a proposed constructed international auxiliary language.
+leingwa de ard, or in English: The Language of Earth, is a proposed constructed international auxiliary language.

-Purpose: The purpose of this language is to actually succeed where other international languages have failed: to make communication simple between speakers of different languages across the whole earth, hence the name "leingwa de erd".
+Purpose: The purpose of this language is to actually succeed where other international languages have failed: to make communication simple between speakers of different languages across the whole earth, hence the name "leingwa de ard".
 This language seeks to provide a simple bridge when needed.

 Access: Access to the rules and word lists will always be free on GitHub.
-Any are free to teach leingwa de erd to others in any form.
+Any are free to teach leingwa de ard to others in any form.
 For those who wish to have physical copies, I will put out an inexpensive book to purchase the contents of what is on GitHub.

 Descriptions: This language compares aspects of language across the world, with a special emphasis on volume of speakers.
 An example of this is using a modified version of the Latin alphabet as most of the world uses
 A: alphabets instead of other letter systems and